jbryan11/fullstack-open-2021/README.md

 7. Axios, a promise-based library, is used for establishing communication and fetch data from the server.
 8. Promises have  three states : Pending - the final value isn't available yet ; Fullfilled - operation is completed and final value is available ; Rejected - error occured that prevented the final value being determined.
 9. Effects Hook performs side effects or like a background process in function component.
 A common examples of using the hook is by Data fetching.

+### Part 3

+1. Setup a simple server using Nodejs and Express.
+2. Deploy a production build to the internet using Heroku.
+3. Create a Cloud Database using MongoDB
+4. Use ODM such as Mongoose to create MongoDB Schema/Models
+5. Perform CRUD Operations using Mongoose.
+6. Use environment variables to store sensitive application variables such as API Tokens for  MongoDB database connection.
+7. Using linter like Eslint to perform syntax checks/enforce styling rules to the code.